SurvivalElectronics/Blender-2.79-for-ARMv7/README.md

 ## About this version of blender

-This version was compiled using the code found on this site.
+This version was compiled using the code found on the following website https://github.com/blender/blender-addons/releases/tag/v2.79.